Lily Poulett-Harris

-Lily Poulett-Harris (2 September 1873 – 15 August 1897) was an Australian sportswoman and educationalist, notable for being the founder and captain of the first women's cricket team in Australia.
-Poulett-Harris continued to play until forced to retire due to ill health from tuberculosis that would eventually claim her life at the young age of 23.
+Lily Poulett-Harris (2 September 1873 – 15 August 1897) was an Australian sportswoman and educationalist, notable for being the founder of the first women's cricket league in Australia.
+She captained the Oyster Cove team in the league.
+She continued to play until forced to retire due to ill health from tuberculosis that would eventually claim her life at the young age of 23.

 Early life

 Born Harriet Lily Poulett-Harris (but referred to in all subsequent sources as Lily) on 2 September 1873, she was the youngest daughter of Richard Deodatus Poulett-Harris and his second wife, Elizabeth Eleanor (née Milward).
-Her father was renowned for being the head of the Hobart Boys' High School and a founding father of the University of Tasmania, so it is no surprise that she and several of his other children followed him into careers in education.
+Her father was renowned for being the head of the Hobart Boys' High School on the Queens Domain and a founding father of the University of Tasmania, so it is no surprise that she and several of his other children followed him into careers in education.

+She had English, French and American Loyalist ancestry on her father's side of the family, being descended from an illegitimate child of John Poulett, 4th Earl Poulett and a Frenchwoman.
+Her mother was a Tasmanian of English descent, who had been born at Tessierville House in Patrick Street, Hobart.
+Lily was a cousin of the Welsh diplomat and Governor of Newfoundland, Sir Charles Alexander Harris.

 Lily Poulett-Harris (left) and her twin sister, Violet, as children.

 As a young child Lily grew up in Hobart, where her father taught.
 Her mother was 31 and her father was 57 when Lily and her twin Violet were born.
-Lily's father was also a part-time rector at Holy Trinity Church of England, Hobart.
-Lily grew up in this devout, resolutely high church environment.
+Lily's father was also a part-time rector at Holy Trinity Church, North Hobart.
+He was interested in the British and Foreign Bible Society.
+Lily grew up in this devout, resolutely evangelical (low church) Anglican environment.

+The family spent many holidays in Launceston.